frkl/trojai-fuzzing-vision/arch/tutorial.md

     \end{bmatrix}
     \begin{bmatrix}x_{0} \\ x_{1} \\ x_{2}\end{bmatrix}\right)
 ```
-For our Taylor series form, this means that all order-k coefficients need to match.
-That is for any permutation matrix $P$
+For our Taylor series form, because of the uniqueness of Taylor series, all order-k coefficients on the left hand side need to match the corresponding order-k coefficients on the right hand side.
+That is for any permutation matrix $P$ we have

 ```math
 \begin{aligned}